1

 Overview

-The Department of Radiology at Children's Mercy Kansas City and the University of Missouri – Kansas City School of Medicine (UMKC-SOM) seek a clinical / academic diagnostic pediatric radiologist to join a highly specialized academic Pediatric Radiology group.
-This position includes a collegial work environment with autonomous management of pediatric imaging that also includes teleradiology access to subspecialty academic pediatric radiologists at Children's Mercy Hospital.
+The Department of Radiology at Children's Mercy Kansas City and the University of Missouri - Kansas City School of Medicine (UMKC-SOM) seek a clinical / academic Pediatric Interventional Radiologist to join a highly specialized academic Pediatric Radiology group.
+This position includes a collegial, private practice style work environment with autonomous management of pediatric imaging and procedures.

-The candidate should be CAQ-certified or CAQ-eligible in Pediatric Radiology.
-The position entails practice within all aspects of pediatric imaging with opportunity for subspecialty focus.
-Teaching duties include radiology residents from multiple residency programs as well as pediatric radiology fellows.
-Research opportunities also are available but not required.
-Academic appointments will be through the University of Missouri – Kansas City School of Medicine.
-Our program has a CAQ accredited pediatric radiology fellowship program.
+The candidate should be CAQ-certified or CAQ-eligible in Pediatric Radiology as well as Interventional Radiology or have extensive experience with image guided procedures in pediatrics.
+The position is approximately 70% interventional radiology and 30% diagnostic radiology which entails practice within all aspects of pediatric imaging.
+Teaching duties include radiology residents from multiple residency programs.
+Research opportunities also are available and encouraged but not required.
+Academic appointments will be through the University of Missouri - Kansas City School of Medicine.
+Our program has a CAQ accredited pediatric radiology fellowship program and interventional radiology fellows from the University of Kansas rotate through our department.

 At Children's Mercy, we are committed to ensuring that everyone feels welcomed within our walls.
 A successful candidate for this position will join us as we strive to create a workplace that reflects the community we serve, as well as our core values of kindness, curiosity, inclusion, team and integrity.